ALWAYS SPAY & NEUTER

 Thank you for your interest in adopting one of our rescued dogs.
 This is the first step in our adoption process.
 Please submit the completed form.
 When we receive it, we'll review the application & then contact you.
 We check all references, including vets.
 If we believe you to be a good match for the dog you are applying for, we may call you for a telephone interview.
 Home checks may also be performed prior to a dog being adopted.

 If you're looking to get a dog immediately, you may not want to apply with us.
-It takes time to complete our application process.
 Our goal is the very best match for the dog, not just a good home.

 We typically do not adopt dogs to people under 25 years of age or to families with children under 10 years of age (however, there are exceptions).
 This includes young couples or single persons who plan to have children during the lifetime of the dog.
 We also may not adopt to people who rent their residence.
 If you rent & are selected to possibly adopt our rescued dog, you must provide proof that your landlord allows pets.
 The number one reason given by people surrendering their dog to a shelter or a rescue is that they rent, must move, & cannot find another residence that will allow their pet(s).